Wednesday, August 15, 2018

 My favourite "arguably Australian" filmmakers...

-Number one, Colin Higgins (1941-88) a writer director whose credits include Harold and Maude, Silver Streak, Foul Play, and Nine to Five, Best Little Whorehouse in Texas - an amazing string of hits, ended early when he died of an AIDS-related illness...From around 1942 to 1957 he lived mostly in Sydney, attending Riverview.
+Number one, Colin Higgins (1941-88) a writer director whose credits include Harold and Maude, Silver Streak, Foul Play, Nine to Five, Best Little Whorehouse in Texas - an amazing string of hits, ended early when he died of an AIDS-related illness...From around 1942 to 1957 he lived mostly in Sydney, attending Riverview.
 That's totally enough for us to claim him IMHO yet he's not widely known as an Aussie.

-Number two - Fred Stafford who is best known for playing the lead in the Hitchcock film “Topaz” (1969) - a Hitchcock film that even his die hard fans struggle to excited about (and I don’t think including that duel sequence would’ve helped ) Stafford was from Czechoslovakia... he emigrated to Australia as a young man and lived here for a decade becoming a businessman- he then moved to Asia and someone suggested he be an actor and he became one (mostly in France).
-He’s not very good in Topaz which is probably why Australia never claims him but he is our greatest Czech-French-Aussie star
+Number two - Fred Stafford who is best known for playing the lead in the Hitchcock film Topaz (1969) - a Hitchcock film that even his die hard fans struggle to excited about (and I don’t think including that duel sequence would’ve helped ) Stafford was from Czechoslovakia... he emigrated to Australia as a young man and lived here for a decade becoming a businessman- he then moved to Asia and someone suggested he be an actor and he became one (mostly in France).
+He’s not very good in Topaz which is probably why Australia never claims him but he is our greatest Czech-French-Aussie star.

 Part 3...
 Flea, the bass player in the Red Hot Chili Peppers who has also been in a fair few films notably Baby Driver and My Own Private Idaho.
 He was born in Melbourne and lived the first seven or so years of his life here.
 Like a lot of people I only cared about the Peppers for five minutes in the early 90s when they toured here and seemed to be everywhere but they’re still playing so good on them.
 Someone should do a Sliding Doors type tale about Flea if he’d stayed in Melbourne .
 He probably would’ve turned out a bass player in a band just less rich

 Part 4...
 James Clavell.
 If your grandmother/parents was a reader chances are you would've encountered one of his weighty tomes around their house (seriously, they're like bricks)...
-King Rat, Shogun, Tai Pan, Noble House, etc... books which influenced mainstream Western thought about Hong Kong/China for a generation... he came to writing from a film career that included the excellent scripts for "The Fly" (1958) and"The Great Escape" (1963 and writing and directing "To Sir With Love" (1967) - he also directed I think pretty much the only English language film about the 30 Year War, "The Last Valley" (1971).
+King Rat, Shogun, Tai Pan, Noble House, etc... books which influenced mainstream Western thought about Hong Kong/China for a generation... he came to writing from a film career that included the excellent scripts for The Fly (1958) and The Great Escape (1963 and writing and directing To Sir With Love (1967) - he also directed I think pretty much the only English language film about the 30 Year War, The Last Valley (1971).
 How Aussie is he?
 Well he was born here when his dad was on secondment with the Navy and left when he was about nine months old...
 That'll do!
 We'll claim that!
-Besides there were Aussie references in his Hong Kong books, notably King Ray, and Bryan Brown played Dirk Struan in the film of Tai Pan - how more Aussie can you get!
+Besides there were Aussie references in his Hong Kong books, notably King Rat, and Bryan Brown played Dirk Struan in the film of Tai Pan - how more Aussie can you get!

 Part 5...
 Matthew "wig" McConaughey, who spent a year here on a rotary exchange program when he was 18 during which time I get the feeling he wouldn't have found it hard to get laid.